Azure/azure-signalr/docs/internal.md

 * For ASP.NET Core SignalR, the Azure SignalR SDK will open 5 WebSocket connections to the SignalR Service per hub.
 * For ASP.NET SignalR, the Azure SignalR SDK will open 5 WebSocket connections to the SignalR Service per hub, and 1 per-application WebSocket connection.

-The number of used connections per hub is configurable as described at [here](./use-signalr-service.md#connectioncount).
+The number of used connections per hub is configurable as described [here](./use-signalr-service.md#connectioncount).
 Messages from/to clients will be multiplexed into these connections.

 These connections are supposed to be connected to SignalR Service all the time.